DavidVorick/CodeCommit/UserSpecification.md

 therefore it must be both human readable and machine readable.

 The consistency workflow can be triggered with the command line flag '--consistency-check' or '--consistency' or '--cc'.
 The programmatic slug that refers to this workflow is 'consistency'.

+### Refactor and Integrate

+The 'refactor' workflow uses LLMs to refactor the code into a format that is more amenable to agentic workflows.
+It does not add tests or change functionality at all, but instead renames files and functions and maintains agentic documentation.

+The refactor workflow can be triggered with the command line flag '--refactor' or '--refactor-and-integrate' or '--ref'.
+The programmatic slug that refers to this workflow is 'refactor'.

 ## LLMs